raideno/convex-stripe/packages/docs/index.md

 ### `setup` Action

 Creates or updates a Stripe customer for a given entity (user or organization).
+Will call [`stripe.customers.create`](https://docs.stripe.com/api/customers/create) under the hood.

 This should be called whenever a new entity is created in your app, or when you want to ensure the entity has a Stripe customer associated with it.